 In short, labels are considered the ideal way of protecting items like books, CD’s pharmaceuticals, perfumes, non-perishable groceries, hardware and more.

-How security labels work?
+How security labels and stickers work?

 Security labels house a small receiver within an adhesive sticker that can easily be affixed to products.